-- The focus should be on areas where instructors are still able to make changes.
-Questions pertaining to future course offerings should be reserved for end-of-course evaluations (Mercury) because students need to see that their feedback has an actual impact on the course.
+- The focus should be on areas where you are still able and willing to make changes.
+Questions pertaining to future course offerings should be reserved for Mercury end-of-course evaluations.

 - Mid-course evaluations should not be long and complicated.
-We recommend three to four open-ended questions that address different areas of the course (e.g., content, presentation, learning environment/atmosphere) might be adequate for gathering meaningful feedback.
+Three to four questions that address different facets of the course (e.g., content, presentation, learning environment/atmosphere) might be adequate for gathering meaningful feedback.

 - Which in-class activities are particularly helping you learn?